Peyronie’s Surgery for Penile Curvature

 To view graphic pictures of Peyronie’s disease, click on Peyronie’s pictures

-Even with many recent improvements in Peyronie’s surgery techniques, the ideal surgical procedure has not been discovered or perfected.
+Even with many recent improvements in surgery for Peyronie’s disease, the ideal surgical procedure has not been discovered or perfected.
 This is especially true in cases of particularly severe and complex penile curvature surgery.
 Recent studies of various current surgical approaches have raised concern about the long term benefits of Peyronie’s surgery in relation to the risks involved.

-Peyronies disease surgery is only one option of treatment.
+Peyronie’s disease surgery is only one option of treatment.
 We recommend it cautiously because, unfortunately, it can’t fix everything about Peyronie’s disease and can sometimes take a bad situation and make it worse.
 For these reasons, it makes good sense that Peyronie’s surgery should be used only as an absolute last resort after a very prolonged course of conservative therapy is applied in an aggressive manner.
-For information about non-surgical treatment, Peyronie’s disease treatment.
+For information about non-surgical treatment, please review with your doctor the information found at Peyronie’s disease treatment.